Transcendence (religion)

 It is affirmed in various religious traditions' concept of the divine, which contrasts with the notion of a god (or, the Absolute) that exists exclusively in the physical order (immanentism), or is indistinguishable from it (pantheism).
-Transcendence can be attributed to the divine not only in its being, but also in its knowledge.
-Thus, a god may transcend both the universe and knowledge (is beyond the grasp of the human mind).
+Transcendence can be attributed in knowledge as well as or instead of its being.
+Thus, an entity may transcend both the universe and knowledge (is beyond the grasp of the human mind).

 Although transcendence is defined as the opposite of immanence, the two are not necessarily mutually exclusive.
 Some theologians and metaphysicians of various religious traditions affirm that a god is both within and beyond the universe (panentheism); in it, but not of it; simultaneously pervading it and surpassing it.